acsexton/acsexton.github.io/_posts/2018-06-29-gotslopes.md

 crawlertitle: "Got Slopes?" # Browser titlebar
 summary: "I GOT SLOPES ON LINES ON POINTS ON SLOPES ON POINTS ON CURVES" # Shows on left pane
 date: 2018-06-29
-tags : ['blog'] # Use quotes, separate by commas
+tags : ['post'] # Use quotes, separate by commas
 slug: gotslopes # Becomes part of the URL
 author: "acsexton"
-category: blog # RSS / Archive split
+category: post # RSS / Archive split
 ---

 Alright.
 Bear with me.
 This is a word problem but I swear the set up is for comedy and you'll be proud of me after I tell you the answer.